mongeslani/kohana-less/README.md

 		<html>
 		<head>
 			<title>LESS for Kohana</title>
-			<?= $stylesheet; // will give me ONE compressed css file located in /media/css/ ?>
+			<?php echo $stylesheet; // will give me ONE compressed css file located in /css/ ?>
 		</head>
 		<body>
 			<h1>LESS for Kohana or Kohana for LESS?</h1>
 		</body>
 		</html>

-Issues
+Bug/Requests
 -------
-Please report it to the [issues tracker](http://github.com/mongeslani/kohana-less/issues)..
+Please report it to the [issues tracker](http://github.com/Asenar/kohana-less/issues)..